royaltm/node-ha-cache/README.md

 - cache expire time is much longer than average source retrieval time
 - source retrieval time is significant (many seconds)
 - we want to avoid parallel retrieval of the same entry from the source
-- retrieval between peers is much much faster than from the source
+- entry retrieval between peers is much much faster than from the source
 - stale but quick responses to clients are better than the slow ones

 Solution